 After the nucleus of black hole forming in thermal equilibrium, the freedom is almost frozen macroscopically but the phenomena due to the strong interaction as well as others continue taking place because of the very large density.
 It would have some different micro-states and the entropy is non-zero in statistical mechanics.
 This structure model avoids the black hole existing a singularity such as a non-physical description.
-After all, the strong interaction is about 10 times as large as the gravitational interaction that the gluon field has much ability to store the energy transferred from the gravitational energy.
+After all, the strong interaction is about 10^{39} times as large as the gravitational interaction that the gluon field has much ability to store the energy transferred from the gravitational energy.

-V. Conclusion
+VIII.
+Conclusion

 In summary, a finite-size nucleus model for describing the inner structure of the black hole is proposed.
 This model describes that a black hole has a nucleus in a finite space.
-The asymptotic freedom permits the baryon compressible to increase the density to super ultra-high.
-Furthermore, using the viewpoint of the gravitational self-energy and the conservation of energy, we theoretically explain that the black hole should have a finite-size nucleus because its average density has to be finite.
+On the one hand, a case about shrinking 10^{30} Coulomb electrons into a sphere with the radius less than 1 m is theoretically impossible and it also reveals that the singularity in the black hole is unreasonable.
+On the other hand, the asymptotic freedom permits the baryon compressible to increase the density to super ultra-high.
+Furthermore, using the viewpoint of the gravitational self-energy and the conservation of energy, we theoretically explain that the black hole should have a finite-size nucleus.
 The nucleus of the black hole with finite volume avoids the concept of the singularity in the black hole and satisfies reasonably useful energy.
 After all, the star has finite energy for gravity compressing the mass and charge.
 This nucleus of the black hole can have charges and rotate around a certain axis and more important, it can have the magnetic dipole which causes the relativistically charged mass ejection at the poles outer the black hole like the phenomena observed in GRS 1915+105 and Galaxy M87.

-The other important thing is pointed out by the radial speed of light in the Kerr-Newman metric that there are two real solutions existing no matter a and $R_Q$ are when $r > R_S$ .
-It means that light can leave away from the inner of a black hole even the event horizon is at $r > R_S$ .
-According to our analysis, the Schwarzschild metric is inappropriate to describe the movements of particles and the propagation of light in the black hole, and the speed of light with imaginary value or its infinite value at r = 0 shows the unphysical phenomenon.
+The other important thing is pointed out by the radial speed of light in the Kerr-Newman metric that there are two real solutions existing no matter a and R_Q are when $r>R_S$.
+It means that light can leave away from the inner of a black hole even the event horizon is at $r>R_S$.
+According to our analysis, the Schwarzschild metric is inappropriate to describe the movements of particles and the propagation of light in the black hole, and the speed of light with imaginary value or its infinite value at r=0 shows the unphysical phenomenon.
 Furthermore, the most common black holes are rotational and their charges are fluctuated in time.
 The temperature of the nucleus of the black hole in thermal equilibrium is higher than 2.726 K and the total change of the entropy is positive that the second law of classical thermodynamics should be still useful.